tenzir/tenzir/CONTRIBUTING.md

 Commit Messages
 ---------------

-- The first line succintly summarizes the changes in no more than 50 characters.
+- The first line succinctly summarizes the changes in no more than 50 characters.
 It is capitalized and written in and imperative present tense: e.g., "Fix bug" as opposed to "Fixes bug" or "Fixed bug".